42infi/juice-client/README.md

+# DISCLAIMER:
+## I made this client to have a working client for myself, which is not the official one, which I do not trust.
+## You can use this one at your own risk (idk whats allowed regarding clients right now)

 # Coke Client // irrvlo requested not to use juice name

 A light Electron client for Kirka.io.
 Originally made by irrvlo.